My Little Pony (IDW Publishing): Reception

 By October 2013, a total of one million copies across both series, including reprints and collected editions, have been sold at retail, according to IDW.
 Adams also states that digital sales remain strong, with the comics often holding spots within the top 10 selling books on the iTunes Stores.
 To celebrate the milestone, a special variant cover of issue #12, drawn by Price and limited to twelve copies, was printed and auctioned or given away as prizes, while only a single copy of another variant cover of the same issue, drawn by Sara Richard, was published and later auctioned by IDW and Heritage Auctions in August 2014.
 The issue sold for more than $6,500 with Richard's original art selling for more than $3,500.

 Subsequent issues placed within the top 100 monthly sales charts as recorded by Diamond, and represented the top selling IDW comic in these months.
 The second issue ranked at #54 in December 2012 sales.
 The third issue and the first micro-series placed at #45 and #62, respectively in the February 2013 charts.
 In March, the fourth and fifth issue and the second micro-series placed at #55, #65, and #91, respectively.
-Similar placement numbers within the top 100 were held between April to July 2013.
+Similar placement numbers within the top 100 were held between April and July 2013.
 The first four-issue trade paperback was the seventh top selling such book in May 2013.
 The first collected volume featuring the Queen Chrysalis arc won the 2013 Diamond Comic Best Trade Paperback/Hardback award.
 The main series was named as the Best All-Ages Comic by Diamond Comic Distributors for their 2014 Gem Awards.

 The IDW comics are credited with helping to get young children interested again in reading; Hasbro's Director of Global Publishing, Michael Kelly, has heard stories from comic shop owners who have seen young girls in their shops for the first time in years, a facet later noted by IDW's CEO Ted Adams.
 Adams further noted that while many of the direct sales of the comics go to the older audience, the sales for young children are significant and have helped to expand the variety of the demographics of its customers.
-Comics Alliance named the My Little Pony series as the 2013 "Best In-Your-Face To Opponents of All-Ages Comics", citing that the series "hold[s] up well enough for adults ... but more importantly are also accessible and fun for kids".
+ComicsAlliance named the My Little Pony series as the 2013 "Best In-Your-Face To Opponents of All-Ages Comics", citing that the series "hold[s] up well enough for adults ... but more importantly are also accessible and fun for kids".
 The success of the My Little Pony series along with other Hasbro properties that IDW prints, like Transformers and G.I.
 Joe, has led the two companies to review Hasbro's catalog and consider other titles, particularly those from the 1980s, that could successfully be brought to comic form.